streof/sp/README.md

 Tha main goal of this project was to reimplement a small number of grep/ripgrep alike features.
 Performance was not a strict requirement althought, in my opinion, cli's should at least be perceived as fast by their users.
-Performance is obviously a trade-off and for grrs depends on things like:
+Performance is obviously a trade-off and for sp depends on things like:

 - memory allocation
 - cpu utilization